WATCH THIS SPACE FOR

 Both central and peripheral processing can occur in parallel in the same persuasive attempt.

 I will note that the amount of available information, per se, is not necessarily any help.
-Very recent (2008) research indicates that many young adults accessing political information on the Internet feel overwhelmed--information overload--with the amount of information that can be accessed.
+Recent research indicates that many young adults accessing political information on the Internet feel overwhelmed--information overload--with the amount of information that can be accessed.

 A critical distinction social psychologists make in processes of persuasion is between compliance and conformity.
 In compliance, only external behavioral change is desired.
 External rewards and punishments are often used to ensure compliance.